Top dog: China's newfound passion for pets is big business

-HONG KONG/SHANGHAI (Reuters) - Shanghai bank employee Frances Chen spends about a fifth of her monthly salary on her poodle Cookie, one of the millions of pet owners turning China’s pet care industry into one of the fastest growing in the world.
+HONG KONG/SHANGHAI, June 4 (Reuters) - Shanghai bank employee Frances Chen spends about a fifth of her monthly salary on her poodle Cookie, one of the millions of pet owners turning China’s pet care industry into one of the fastest growing in the world.

 Chen takes Cookie to a groomer for a weekly shower and feeds it imported food, costing her some 2,000 yuan ($320) a month.
 “I want to give him the best,” said the single, 26-year-old who lives with her parents.
 “He’s our kid.
 The only difference is that he can’t speak human languages.”